Eliott Mourier, you are a Data compliance manager, how do you support companies today?

 To sum up, CSR is becoming a priority topic for companies, and technology is already ready to respond.

-This is a promising subject that has become a societal issue that every consulting firm must take into account in its strategy.
-Micropole has positioned itself as a player in these areas by supporting companies in their transformation through Data and by l'Micropole is positioning itself as a player in these areas by helping companies to transform themselves through Data and, in this case, in their responsible and sustainable transformation.
+It's a promising subject that has become a societal issue that every consulting firm must take into account in its strategy.
+Micropole has positioned itself as a key player in this field, supporting companies in their Data-driven transformation, and helping them to make the most of their data. l'Micropole has positioned itself as a key player in these areas, helping companies to transform themselves through Data, and in this case through responsible and sustainable transformation.